-We are both booked on to serval courses this year to broaden our knowledge such as sign language, sensory play, equality and diversity, children who have English as a second language
+We are booked on to serval courses this year to broaden our knowledge such as Makaton. sensory play, equality and diversity, children who have English as a second language

 8. How will my child be included in activities outside the classroom?

-As Childminders any trips /outings we plan, take into account the individual needs of the children.
+As a any trips /o Home based Nursery when planning outings we plan, take into account the individual needs of the children.
 Parents/carers will be consulted before any trips are undertaken to ensure they are happy for their child to go on the outing.
 The individual needs of the children will be catered for as much as possible and equipment adapted where possible so that all children are included.

 We will always make sure places we visit are suitable and have access to toilets and always carry drinks/first aid kits sun cream, emergency contacts with us.